jython/book/sandbox/functions.rst

 Although using a *key* function requires building a decorated version of the list to be sorted, in practice this uses substantially less overhead than calling a *cmp* function on every comparison.
+We recommend you take advantage of a keyed sort.

 .. function:: all(iterable), any(iterable)